cmhouston/excl-mobile/README.md

 ## <a name="introToTitanium"></a> Introduction to Titanium ##

-Titanium is a tool that allows developers to create applications for multiple platforms using a single project.
+Titanium is a tool that allows developers to create mobile applications for multiple platforms using a single project.
 For this project we are using Titanium in order to support both iOS and Android operating systems.

 Appcelerator provides many useful features and examples, which can be found under the [Titanium SDK Documentation](http://docs.appcelerator.com/titanium/3.0/)